Chris8115/CS490-Group-1-Backend/README.md

 - Optional Parameters
    - patient_id: includes results matching `patient_id` column

+### Pharmacists
+- `/pharmacists` (GET)
+- Gets all of the pharmacies from the `pharmacists` table with optional filters.
+   - example: `/pharmacists?pharmacy_location=springview` includes all pharmacies with locations containing "springview"
+- Returns `pharmacists` array in json.
+- Optional Parameters
+   - pharmacist_id: includes results matching `pharmacist_id` column
+   - pharmacy_location: includes results like `pharmacy_location` column

 ### Appointments
 - `/appointments` (GET)
 - Gets all of the appointments from the `appointments` table with optional filters.